Didactic Seminars

 Training in Evidence-Based Practices and Other Treatment Approaches

-The fellow attends a supervision group providing them with consultation hours enabling them to meet requirements for TF-CBT certification at the end of their postdoctoral year.
+The Clinical Trauma fellow attends a supervision group providing them with consultation hours enabling them to meet requirements for TF-CBT certification at the end of their postdoctoral year.
+The Clinical Research Fellow is also invited to attend if they choose.
 If a fellow has already acquired consultation hours prior to attending the post-doc, they are assigned to a supervision group consisting of staff level clinicians who practice TF-CBT in their daily work.
 This bi-weekly group is attended throughout the fellowship year and provides important opportunities to share cases, expand knowledge and fidelity to the model, and gain support with difficult clinical situations.
-The fellow also attends weekly PCIT consultation team meetings and receives clinical supervision in this model throughout the training year, with the goal of meeting requirements for PCIT certification, including continued training, supervision and case observation.
+The Clinical Trauma fellow also attends weekly PCIT consultation team meetings and receives clinical supervision in this model throughout the training year, with the goal of meeting requirements for PCIT certification, including continued training, supervision and case observation.
+The Clinical Research Fellow may also attend PCIT consultation if they choose.

 Depending on the fellow’s interest and background with other evidence-based treatments, opportunities exist for further training in other models and practices at the Center.
 The fellow may choose to join group supervision meetings in any of the specialty areas practiced at the Center, depending on the fellow’s interest and time in core training/practice activities.
 The fellow may also choose to co-lead with an experienced clinician, a variety of group therapy interventions, depending on clinical need and availability, which may include Yoga-Based Psychotherapy, Strengthening Family Coping Resources (SFCR), and expressive therapies.